OneUIProject/OneUI-Design-Library/README.md

 [![](https://img.shields.io/static/v1?label=telegram&message=Yanndroid&color=blue)](https://t.me/Yanndroid)

 # Samsung OneUi Design
-A library for Android, which makes your app look like Samsung's OneUI.
+A library for Android, which makes your app look like Samsung's OneUI 3.
 In this library, there is a theme which will apply for each view (see [Progress](#Progress)) in your layout.
 Of course it also has dark mode and even landscape/dex support.
-The texts which are the custom views are all translated to 90 languages, so you don't need to worry for these.
+The text which is in the custom views is translated to 90 languages, so you don't need to worry for these.
 This library has been tested in AndroidStudio, but should work in other IDEs too.
 You can try out the latest example [here](https://github.com/Yanndroid/SamsungOneUi/raw/master/app/release/app-release.apk).
+Suggestions, improvements and help are always welcome.

 Excuse my bad english, feel free to correct it. :)